Get Involved: Join our WildCAT volunteers!

-Monitoring & submitting comment to state & federal agencies: Cascadia staff pour through literally mountains of documents to make sure that public agencies are obeying the law and taking actions that are consistent with management plans and the best available science.
+Cascadia staff pour through literally mountains of documents to make sure that public agencies are obeying the law and taking actions that are consistent with management plans and the best available science.
 We monitor timber proposals coming from each of the public management bodies, as well as fossil fuel proposals through various state and federal permitting agencies.
-When we find problematic proposal, we comment and organize our friends, allies and community members to comment too.
+When we find a problematic proposal, we comment and organize our friends, allies and community members to comment too.
 Often these comments are the difference between whether or not an irresponsible proposal is realized.